mattermost/docs/source/administration/hipchat-migration-guidelines.rst

 Step 4: Onboard your users into Mattermost
 ---------------------------------------------
-After importing users, you can send out an announcement, in email, in your old system or both letting users know how to log into Mattermost with their old accounts or create a new accounts.
+After importing users, you can send out an announcement via email or via your old system (or both) to let users know how to log into Mattermost with their old accounts or how to create new accounts.

 **Announcing Mattermost onboarding in your previous messaging system:**